VietNNSE161326/SWT301/README.md

-# Build a CheckDateTime system and write unit test
+# DateTimeChecker and write unit tests